Megan Montefusco: Collegiate career

 Montefusco attended the University of California, Los Angeles where she played four seasons of college soccer for the Bruins from 2011 to 2014 while majoring in sociology.
 She joined as the number 21 ranked recruit in the country and first in Illinois by Top Drawer Soccer.
 Montefusco played in 18 of 21 matches as a freshman under B. J. Snow, making seven starts.
 She scored her first Bruins goal and only goal of the 2011 season in a 1–0 win over Rutgers on September 4.
 In 2012, she made 22 appearances as a sophomore but none as a starter.
 In 2013 under new head coach Amanda Cromwell, Montefusco ranked fourth on the team in minutes played as the Bruins claimed the Pac-12 Conference title before also winning the first NCAA National Championship title in program history.
 She received All-Tournament honors and served the assist to the game-winning goal during the final, a 1–0 win in extra-time over Florida State Seminoles.
 As a senior in 2014, Montefusco started in all 24 of the Bruins' games and helped lead a defensive line that recorded a school record 19 shut-outs, allowing six goals on the year.
-UCLA retained the Pac-12 conference title and reached the 2014 NCAA College Cup quarterfinals before losing 2–1 to Virginia Cavaliers, the only game the Bruins gave up more than one goal in 2014.
+UCLA retained the Pac-12 conference title and reached the 2014 NCAA College Cup quarterfinals before losing 2–1 to Virginia Cavaliers, the only game in 2014 in which the Bruins gave up more than one goal.